This article covers:

-To adjust report or policy rules so that some expenses do not generate violations, go to Admin > Policies and make any edits to policy settings that need to be followed, using the menu on the left hand side of the screen.
+To adjust report or policy rules so that some expenses do not generate violations, go to Admin > [Select Policy Name] to make any edits to policy settings that need to be followed, using the menu on the left hand side of the screen.

-A policy admin can also strictly enforce policy rules so reports with violations cannot be submitted until these corrections are made.
-To do this, head to Domain Control > [Select your domain] > Groups > click the Edit button next to the group of domain members you'd like to restrict, then check the box for the rule "Strictly Enforce Expense Policy Rules."
-See Hard stop violations at the end of this page.
+A domain admin can also strictly enforce policy rules so reports with violations cannot be submitted at all until these corrections are made.
+To do this, head to Domain Control > [Select your domain] > Groups > click the Edit button next to the group of domain members you'd like to restrict, then check the box for the rule "Strictly Enforce Expense Policy Rules".
+(See Hard stop violations at the end of this page for more information).

-- Violations: Violations are items that have gone directly against the policy that has been set by the policy admins or owner.
+- Violations: Violations are items that have gone directly against the policy that has been set by the policy admin(s).
 These are displayed in red.